ChiamakaEzeoke/Django-URL/README.md

 - Django

 Using the Application

-Outlined below are the steps to use the application
+Outlined below are the steps to use this application:

-- Create a virtual environment with the following command: virtualenv [virtual environment name]
+- Step 1: Create a virtual environment with the following command:
+[virtual_environment package] [virtual environment name]

-- Install Django with this command: pip install Django
+- Step 2: Install Django with this command: pip install Django

--Install the modules with this command: pip install -r requirement
+- Step 3: Install the modules with this command: pip install -r requirement.txt

-- Start the application with the command below: python manage.py runserver
+- Step 4: Start the application with the command below: python manage.py runserver
+Note: Ensure you are in the same directory that has the manage.py file

-- Open on your web browser
+- Step 5: Open link on your web browser